kashishkhare/kashishkhare.github.io/index.md

 I am a Masters student of Computer Science with 2 years of experience and a dynamic background in data analysis and web development.

 I will be graduating from West Chester University of Pennsylvania in December 2017 with 3.97 GPA.
-I have also earned Masters in Computer Applications and Bachelors of Science (Computer Science Honors) from Bansthali University with GPA 3.6 and 3.8 respectively.
+I have also earned Masters in Computer Applications and Bachelors of Science (Computer Science Honors) from Banasthali University with GPA 3.6 and 3.8 respectively.

 * * *